 In this long-term spectra analysis one has to be aware of the fact that besides the restricted proton speed the other solar wind plasma parameters such as the proton density and kinetic temperature vary in general over the extended time period and might thus influence the occurrence and size of non-thermal plasma features.
-Furthermore, as described in section 2.? also the in-situ magnetic field can influence present differential speeds in two ways: First in the case of an actual dependence of the ion (differential) speed magnitude on the local Alfvén speed and second by the in-situ field direction that determines the projection of the present differential speed on the instrument measurement axis and thus determines the measurable amount of occurring differential speeds.
-From these considerations it is clear that one has to be cautious with the interpretation of the derived long-term speed spectra, as they represent a long-time average over different solar wind plasma and magnetic field conditions
+Furthermore, as described in section 2.4 also the in-situ magnetic field can influence present differential speeds in two ways: First in the case of an actual dependence of the ion (differential) speed magnitude on the local Alfvén speed and second by the in-situ field direction that determines the projection of the present differential speed on the instrument measurement axis and thus determines the measurable amount of occurring differential speeds.
+From these considerations it is clear that one has to be a bit careful with the interpretation of the derived long-term speed spectra, as they represent a long-time average over different solar wind plasma and magnetic field conditions that are present in the given solar wind speed range.
+For this reason we chose to call the long-term integrated speed distributions presented in this chapter long-term speed spectra in contrast to the short-term velocity distribution functions that we derive in the next chapter 6 from the CTOF short-term PHA data, as the latter are only integrated over the intrinsic CTOF 5-minute cycle duration and thus can provide a direct link to the local plasma and magnetic field conditions at each given measurement cycle.

 On the other hand, the overall measurement period DOY 174 - 220 1996 is short compared to a solar cycle and as we measure at solar minimum conditions the solar wind outflow is relatively well-structured by the large-scale magnetic dipole field of the Sun which reduces the variability of the measured solar wind regimes.
-In fact as the full investigated period only includes about 1.7 Carrington rotations, it is comparable or even a bit shorter to typical time scales of coronal hole formation [refernce].
-Therefore, it is likely that we observe fast wind from the same coronal hole in the periods around DOY 188 and DOY 215, so that the primary acceleration conditions of this wind might be comparable.
+In fact as the full investigated period only includes about 1.7 Carrington rotations, it is comparable to typical time scales of larger changes in the coronal hole structure.
+Therefore, as already stated in chapter3 it is likely that we observe fast wind from the same coronal hole that extends down to low latitudes in the two periods after DOY 188 and DOY 215, so that the primary acceleration conditions of this wind might be comparable.
 From this perspective the long-term averaging could be less problematic, although we still have the super-imposed effects of the varying local magnetic field.

-One last important point is that the derived long-term speed spectra are naturally weighted with the measured particle densities at each instrument cycle so that those time periods are over-represented that have higher plasma densities (at similar proton speeds).
-As we saw from the theoretical considerations concerning both ion-cyclotron interaction and Coulomb collision in chapter 1 higher plasma densities tend to reduce the amount of differential streaming.
-Therefore, if we still find significant differential speeds in the long-term speed spectra we expect this feature to be present in the short term data as well at least over certain sub-periods in the fast wind.
-In these cases the long term count rate analysis is complimentary to the short term data, since the loss of time resolution is compensated by increased statistics and thus lower statistical uncertainty in the observed mean speeds.
-Concerning the thermal speeds the situation is more complicated as even small changes of the mean speed on the order of 10 km/s which corresponds to the proton speed filter intervals that we use for our analysis are comparable to the thermal speeds of the VDFs in the slow and intermediate wind regimes.
+Finally, the precise evaluation of the thermal speeds from the long-term spectra is more complicated as even small changes of the mean speed on the order of 10 km/s which corresponds to the proton speed filter intervals that we use for our analysis are comparable to the thermal speeds of the VDFs in the slow and intermediate wind regimes.
 We therefore can only get a rough estimation of the thermal speeds from the long-term measurements and consequently we investigate the thermal speeds almost exclusively in the short-term data in chapter 6.